ValerioGc/js-mail-dadi/README.md

 > _Excercises about Dom elements manipulation:_
 > - Mail: Operation with Strings
-> - Dadi: Operation with and Numbers
+> - Dadi: Operation with Numbers

 <br/>